angular-fullstack/generator-angular-fullstack/readme.md

 The annotations are important because minified code will rename variables, making it impossible for AngularJS to infer module names based solely on function parameters.

 The recommended build process uses `ngmin`, a tool that automatically adds these annotations.
 However, if you'd rather not use `ngmin`, you have to add these annotations manually yourself.

+## Bower Components

+The following packages are always installed by the [app](#app) generator:

+* angular
+* angular-mocks
+* angular-scenario

+The following additional modules are available as components on bower, and installable via `bower install`:

+* angular-cookies
+* angular-loader
+* angular-resource
+* angular-sanitize

+All of these can be updated with `bower update` as new versions of AngularJS are released.

 ## Contribute